Temperz87/ShuLang/README.md

 This language is using a recursive descent parser and tokenization is pretty much just a linear scan of a file.

 If you want to mess around with writing some ShuLang programs then clone the repository and run `make build` in `/src`.
-After that, you'll be given a `ShuC.out` executable that you can use to compile programs!
+After that, you'll be given a `Shuc` executable that you can use to compile programs!

 If you want a timeline of what I've done and what's next, one can be find in [timeline.md](timeline.md).
 Here's what I'm currently working on: